uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/general.rst

 Base Class for Primitives Descriptors
 *************************************

-There is no common base class for operation descriptors because they are very different between different primitives.
-However, there is a common base class for primitive descriptors.
+There is a common base class for primitive descriptors.

 .. doxygenstruct:: dnnl::primitive_desc_base
    :project: oneDNN